SoiZig

 • facilitating your individual pacing of the practices.

-• Booking a Private Hatha Yoga Class: Private appointments are available in your home or online via FaceTime or Zoom.
-You may book private Hatha Yoga sessions with me one at a time, or to take advantage of a discount, you can buy a 3-session or 6-session package.
-Note: On rare occasions, I may need to reschedule our appointment with less than 24 hours notice in order to support my Birth Doula clients during their birthing.
+• Booking a Private Hatha Yoga Class: Private appointments are available in your home or online via Zoom.
+You may book private Hatha Yoga sessions with me one at a time at my regular hourly appointment rates, or to take advantage of a discount, you can buy a 3-session or 6-session package.

 Class Chants